zhou-1/State-Of-Art-Researches/ReactNativeIOSANDROID/REACTNativeINiOS&Android.md

 sometimes the docs aren’t updated to the latest react-native version and there might be some differences or errors which may take some time to fix.

 ## Demo app on IOS
+Since my max is too old, version of my xcode is not recent, I can only use React Native CLI Quickstart instead of complete Expo CLI.
+My target os for app is ios and my computer system is mac.

+### Environment set up
+Need Node, Watchman, the React Native command line interface, and Xcode.

 ## Run automated test using AWS test factory